D.Phil in Anthropology (Durham University)

-Paula has been a tutor and dissertation supervisor for Visiting and other students across the university since 2001.
+Paula Heinonen is currently completing two commissioned books on memory and biography.
+She was College Lecturer in Gender Studies, Politics and Anthropology of Development at Hertford College, University of Oxford from 2004-2017.
+Paula has been tutor and dissertation supervisor for Visiting and other students across the university since 2001.
 She was Visiting Fellows Program Coordinator, International Gender Studies Centre at Lady Margaret Hall and tutor in Social Anthropology for the Human Sciences and Anthropology and Archaeology degrees course as well as being the coordinator of the Gender Option course.
 She acted as dissertation supervisor, examiner and occasional lecturer for the M. St. in Women’s Studies degree course of the University of Oxford and D. Phil supervisor at the Oxford Centre for Mission Studies.
 Prior to that she was Senior lecturer in anthropology at the Department of Sociology and Social Anthropology as well as Head of Research at the Centre for Research and Training for Women (now renamed Gender Studies Centre), University of Addis Ababa, Ethiopia.

 Anthropology, feminisms, masculinities, childhood studies, street children, youth gangs, knowledge production, memory and biography.

 Youth Gangs and Street Children: Culture, Nurture and Masculinity in Ethiopia.
 2011 Berghan Books.

 Participant observation versus participatory research: Voices from the field.
 Rivista di Anthropologia Post-Globale (2013)

 Methodological Implication of Contextual Diversity in Research on Street Children, Youth & Environments, Vol.13, no.1 (Spring 2003)